7Rocky/dirListDump/README.md

 ./dirListDump --url <the-url>
 ```

-You can also include the binary executable file at `/usr/local/bin` or other similar path to be ablle to run it from every directory on your machine just as
+You can also include the binary executable file at `/usr/local/bin` or other similar path to be able to run it from every directory on your machine just as:

 ```console
 dirListDump --url <the-url>